raspberrypi/style-guide/style-guide.md

 *   PhD
 *   phishing – tricking someone into giving out sensitive information using an email that looks legitimate
 *   photobooth
 *   Photoshop – Adobe trademark.
 Use as an adjective or proper noun, and never as a verb.
+*   PiServer – a piece of software created by us for centrally controlling fleets of Pis (e.g. in a classroom)
 *   Pi In The Sky (PITS) board
 *   Pi Zero (plural Zeros)
 *   Picademy - training courses for teachers.
 If possible, pluralise by adding 'sessions', 'courses' or similar.